Current business situation

 When rice wine (shaoshing jiu) is served at a meal, the custom is for individuals to drink only after a toast is made.
 The glass should be held in the right hand, preferably supported by the left.
 Returning a toast is standard practice.
 Common toasts are ‘ganbay’ (empty your glass) and ‘sweiyi’ (as you please).

 Seating should be arranged so that the Australian host’s party is alternated with the Taiwanese guests.
 Ensure that guests are invited to eat when each course is served.
+As a sign of courtesy, when eating a Chinese meal, the host will sometimes place some food from a new dish on the plate of that of a neighbouring guest.

 Setting up in Taiwan

 As the business develops, consideration may be given to appointing a full-time employee in the market, most likely a locally-engaged Taiwanese person.
 If business continues to grow and expand, consideration might then be given to posting an expatriate manager from Australia.
+Professional advice from an experienced lawyer or accountant on the ideal structure for your business as well as advice on local labour laws is important prior to establishing representation in Taiwan.

 It is particularly important to choose your local partners wisely, as these decisions can make or break your business.
 Identify and check the bona fides of potential in-market representation.
 Obtain a number of different opinions and background views on potential partners before making your decision.